Noikar/Deeps/README.md

 ## Known issues
 - Settings may not save under certain conditions.
 To remedy this, change your settings and then `/unload deeps`, it should then save.
 - Additional effects contribute towards overall accuracy
+- The way crit percentage is displayed doesn't account for misses.
+Thus, your crit rate is going to look lower than it actually is.
 - Spikes damage, counters, reprisal procs do not count currently.
 - High jump displays as Avalanche and Jump displays as Gale axe
 - Report only shows top 4